BarkenBark/rclone_syncer/README.md

 ## Usage and explanation

-After installation, `barksync_sync` will be run as a cronjob once every hour, syncing the paths specified in the [list of paths to sync](#list-of-paths-to-sync-cfgpaths_to_syncjson).
+After installation, `barksync_sync` will be run as a cronjob once every day at 11:30, syncing the paths specified in the [list of paths to sync](#list-of-paths-to-sync-cfgpaths_to_syncjson).
 It is also possible to run the command manually.
 Any arguments passed to `barksync_sync` will be passed to the underlying `rclone sync` command.

 Any paths specified below are relative to this repository root.